mesosphere/dcos-docs-site/pages/1.12/gui/index.md

 navigationTitle:  GUI
 title: GUI
 menuWeight: 40
-excerpt: Using the web interface for DC/OS management
+excerpt: Using the GUI for DC/OS management
 ---

-The DC/OS web interface provides a rich graphical view of your DC/OS cluster.
-With the web interface you can view the current state of your entire cluster and DC/OS services.
-The web interface is installed as a part of your DC/OS installation.
+The DC/OS GUI provides a rich graphical view of your DC/OS cluster.
+With the GUI you can view the current state of your entire cluster and DC/OS services.
+The GUI is installed as a part of your DC/OS installation.

 ![Dashboard](/1.12/img/dashboard-ee-1-12.png)